jyu1129/resnet50-crack-detection/README.md

 There is an installer which installs everything for you and creates a desktop shortcut to launch straight into the GUI.
 You can find it from https://github.com/jyu1129/resnet50-crack-detection/releases.

 ## Web Deployment
-If you are planning to just test it out , you can head over to the link provided. https://share.streamlit.io/jyu1129/resnet50-crack-detection/web/web.py
+If you are planning to just test it out, you can head over to the link provided. https://share.streamlit.io/jyu1129/resnet50-crack-detection/web/web.py

 ## Manual Install
 Clone the repo with git or download the code from https://github.com/jyu1129/resnet50-crack-detection.